freebsd/freebsd-quarterly/2022q4/FreshPorts.md

-## Status Report Sample - This Will Become The Title ##
+## FreshPorts - help wanted ##

 Link:	 https://freshports.org/[FreshPorts]
 Link:	 https://news.freshports.org/[FreshPorts blog]

 Contact: Dan Langille <dan@FreeBSD.org>

-FreshPorts, and its sister site, FreshSource, have reported upon FreeBSD commits for 20 years.
+FreshPorts and FreshSource have reported upon FreeBSD commits for 20 years.
 They cover all commits, not just ports.

-FreshPorts tracks the commits and extracts data from the port Makefiles to create a database of information useful to both port developers and port users.
+FreshPorts tracks the commits and extracts data from the port Makefiles to create a database of information useful to both port maintainers and port users.

 For example, https://www.freshports.org/security/acme.sh/ shows the history of this port, back to its creation in May 2017.